Frankasaurus/My-Obsidian-Vault/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Characters/Carmine Char.md

 Between his 27th and 28th years, Carmine traveled southward, took on a number of adventurous tasks to earn some gold coins, and also spread the word of Olvex.
 Something was always missing for Carmine; he felt alone during his journey.
 On his 28th year, Carmine arrived in Telack.
 With few gold coins in his pocket, Carmine is searching for a job to earn some extra money.
 ## Adventures
 Story of after meeting the gang.
+Only learned of his actual first name (and his status as Jr.) from his slightly older sister, whom he also only got to know when visiting [[Telack]] in the search for [[Benjamin|Benjamin de Dragoness]].
 # Relationships
 ## Karakter
 Is dit nodig?